tsnl/pdm/src/pdm/types/README.md

 This module lets users...
 1. create types
 2. create type and typeclass variables (with TypeVar, ClassVar resp.)
-3. create rules and assume or test them.
+3. create relations and assume or test them.
-4. use assumed rules to solve and check type and typeclass variables.
+4. use assumed relations to solve and check type and typeclass variables.

 ## Overview